Who we are

 Purified water: Purifying recycled water provides a drought-proof, locally controlled water supply that will help us meet the needs of Silicon Valley now and into the future.
 The Silicon Valley Advanced Water Purification Center, the largest purification facility in Northern California, purifies recycled water to near-distilled quality using proven technology—microfiltration, reverse osmosis and ultraviolet disinfection.

-Conservation: Water conservation is an essential component in providing a reliable water supply to current and future generations.
+Conservation: Water conservation is essential in providing a reliable water supply to current and future generations.
 Our long-term water supply plan calls for annual water savings of more than 32 billion gallons per year by 2030.
 Since the late 1980s, the population of Santa Clara County has increased by roughly 25 percent, yet water use over that time has remained relatively flat.

 Water treatment plants: Valley Water operates three water treatment plants that clean and disinfect imported water and water from four of our local reservoirs.
 The three water treatment plants can produce as much as 220 million gallons of drinking water a day.